Want to know more?

 These websites will give you further information, provide you with news and articles about Freemasonry in general.

-Once you have decided that Freemasonry is for you get in touch by completing the online form or call the Provincial office on 020 8686 8388 for more information.
+Once you have decided that Freemasonry is for you get in touch by completing the form on this page or call the Provincial office on 020 8686 8388 for more information.

-A member of the Want To Know More team will then be put in contact with you for an informal chat and to arrange a good time to meet with you.
+A member of the Surrey Freemasons Membership team will contact you for an informal chat and to arrange a good time to meet with you.

 Commitment is no doubt one of the qualifying requirements.

-Of course you might be asking the question – can I really do this?
+Of course, you might be asking – can I really do this?

 Sure you can!!